hoerresb/WifiWizard/README.md

 ### Installation

-Run `phonegap plugin install https://github.com/parsonsmatt/WifiWizard.git`
+#### Master

+Run `phonegap plugin install https://github.com/parsonsmatt/WifiWizard.git`.
+Please note that the plugin is in active development, and this will pull the most recent commits.

+#### Releases

+Run `cordova plugin add com.pylonproducts.wifiwizard`.
+This will get the latest release of the plugin.

 ### Usage from within Cordova/Phonegap: